Journey mapping in education

-What is the relevance of journey mapping in the context of education?
+The relevance of journey mapping in the context of education

 Education is a relatively new area to customer experience and service design.
 However, we are quickly discovering that the application of tools such as journey mapping can improve the way in which we deliver educational services, and as a result, the outcomes we are wishing to achieve with students.

 Journey mapping allows us to have an eagle's eye view of the different journeys that students experience as they receive an education.
 This includes the areas of their education that are exciting and engaging, the moments of confusion and feeling overwhelmed, the areas where they face barriers and consequently have a greater need for support.

 By mapping these experiences, we create powerful decision-making tools that enhance our ability to help students where and when they need support, to innovate our service delivery and provide students with the best education possible.

 There are many different educational journeys that students may encounter.
 In this article we will focus mainly on high school education.
 However, some or all of the concepts will hopefully apply in a variety of educational settings.

 Core questions that journey mapping can help to answer in education

 Education providers are faced with a wide range of challenges.
 These can include the requirement to develop compelling and useful educational curriculums, the ability to adapt to new technologies and trends while also defining rules and processes for a range of different students with different abilities, social skills and backgrounds.

 Service design tools such as journey mapping can help us take a look at these challenges from the perspective of student experience and draw our attention to opportunities where our service delivery can be enhanced or improved.